Partnering for Your Success

 - Write a 500-800 word blog about his/her learnings during the course of the program

 - Join The Enrollment Management Association’s social networks (Facebook and Twitter) and post about 1x per month about his/her experience

-- Join The Enrollment Management Association’s LinkedIn group, and working with our director of professional development, define and lead a LinkedIn conversation about key lessons learned
+- Join The Enrollment Management Association’s LinkedIn group, and define and lead a LinkedIn conversation about key lessons learned

 - Present a workshop at the Annual Conference following the completion of his/her course, individually or with other scholarship recipients

 Senior Program Faculty

 - Jerome Lucido, Executive Director, USC Center for Enrollment, Research, Policy, and Practice, University of Southern California (Los Angeles, CA)

 - Philip Ballinger, Associate Vice Provost for Enrollment and Undergraduate Admissions, University of Washington (Seattle, WA)

 - Stephanie Balmer, Head of School, Harpeth Hall (Nashville, TN)

 - John Barnhill, Assistant Vice President for Enrollment Management, Florida State University (Tallahassee, FL)